kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-11-23-18-36-the-future-of-ai-coding-orchestration-with-github.md

 1.  **Issue Creation:** A developer opens a GitHub issue (e.g., for a bug or a new feature).
 2.  **AI Invocation:** The developer comments with `@claude-fix` (or adds additional context regarding the desired fix).
-3.  **AI Processing:** Cloud Code, running within a temporary Docker environment, clones the repository, analyzes the code, and implements the fix.
+3.  **AI Processing:** Claude Code, running within a temporary Docker environment, clones the repository, analyzes the code, and implements the fix.
-4.  **Developer Oversight:** Instead of automatically creating a pull request, Cloud Code adds a comment to the issue with a button to create the pull request.
+4.  **Developer Oversight:** Instead of automatically creating a pull request, Claude Code adds a comment to the issue with a button to create the pull request.
 This allows the developer to review the proposed changes, iterate on the solution within the comments, and decide when to create the pull request.

 **Advantages:**
 *   **Validation:** Provides oversight and control for critical changes.
 *   **Iteration:** Facilitates direct interaction and refinement of AI-generated solutions.
 *   **Transparency:** Keeps the developer informed at every critical step.

-**Under the Hood (GitHub Actions for Cloud Code)**
+**Under the Hood (GitHub Actions for Claude Code)**

 *   **Trigger:** The workflow is triggered by an issue comment.
 *   **Security:** Only authorized users can invoke Claude, preventing unauthorized code changes.
 *   **Setup:** The workflow checks out the repository, creating an isolated environment.
 *   **Claude Invocation:** A pre-configured prompt (a reusable "slash command") is loaded, instructing Claude on how to approach the problem.
 This prompt can also reference global rules (e.g., from an `agents.md` file).
 *   **Branch Naming:** Branches for AI changes are automatically suffixed with the AI's name (e.g., `feature/claude-fix-branch`) for clear organization.
-*   **Official Action:** Anthropic's official GitHub Action for Cloud Code is used, simplifying integration.
+*   **Official Action:** Anthropic's official GitHub Action for Claude Code is used, simplifying integration.
 It requires a GitHub token (for commenting and PR creation) and a Claude Code authentication token (which can be an economical subscription token instead of an expensive API key).
 *   **Autonomy:** Claude Code handles branch creation, actual code changes, and commenting, making the workflow quite self-contained despite the hybrid human-in-the-loop validation step for PR creation.

 #### 2. Deterministic Approach (Example with Codeex)